Sydney Thunder (WBBL)

-The Sydney Thunder are an Australian women's Twenty20 cricket team based in Drummoyne Oval, Sydney, New South Wales.
-(Note: Administrative and training base) They are one of two teams from Sydney to compete in the Women's Big Bash League, the other being the Sydney Sixers.
+The Sydney Thunder are an Australian women's Twenty20 cricket team based in Sydney, New South Wales.
+They are one of two teams from Sydney to compete in the Women's Big Bash League, the other being the Sydney Sixers.
 The Thunder have claimed two WBBL titles, winning the league's inaugural championship and the 2020–21 title.

 History

 Formation

 One of eight founding WBBL teams, the Sydney Thunder are aligned with the men's team of the same name.
 At the official WBBL launch on 10 July 2015, Rene Farrell was unveiled as the team's first-ever player signing.
 Joanne Broadbent was appointed as inaugural coach, while Alex Blackwell became the inaugural captain.

 The Thunder played their first game on 6 December against the Sydney Sixers at Howell Oval in Penrith, winning by nine wickets with 40 balls remaining.

 Rivalries

 Brisbane Heat

 The Thunder have combined with the Brisbane Heat to produce several "thrillers", including: